Or, How to Love God and How not to Love God

 (Galatians 1:14)

 The above verse says you could describe Paul as a zealot.
-Paul describes himself as exceedingly zealous and wrote directly against worldly philosophy and the wisdom of the world in a number of places in his writings, so he might be called an anti-philosophical zealot.
-When theologians dismiss people that they call anti-philosophical zealots, are they including him?
+Paul describes himself as exceedingly zealous and writes directly against worldly philosophy and the wisdom of the world in several places in his writings, so he might be called an anti-philosophical zealot.
+When theologians dismiss people whom they call anti-philosophical zealots, are they including him?

 Thus, I’m especially interested in Zachhuber’s use of “anti-philosophical zealots.”
-While innocently only meaning someone strongly persuaded about something, the word zealot is often used as a derogatory term.[4]
-It is used to dismiss people’s rationale as unintelligent and someone who is emotionally charged to believe something that really doesn’t have substance.
+While the word zealot, innocently, only means someone strongly persuaded about something, it is often used as a derogatory term.[4]
+It is used to dismiss people’s reasoning as unintelligent and to label someone as emotionally charged, believing something that really doesn’t have substance.

 When used as such, this is a logic fallacy called ad hominem.
 An ad hominem fallacy is when, rather than challenging the wisdom of what someone says, you discredit their character or capacity.
 In this case, a zealot is someone who presents an emotionally charged argument rather than one with substance.

 The ad hominem fallacy is often just a form of abuse.[5]
-It can be used to intellectually bully people into rejecting ideas because people don’t want to be guilty by association.
-In our case, calling Unitarians religious zealots or anti-philosophical zealots, people are being warned that these zealots are just full of emotion and their writing doesn’t have substance.
+It can be used to bully people intellectually into rejecting ideas because they don’t want to be guilty by association.
+In our case, calling Unitarians religious zealots or anti-philosophical zealots, people are being warned that these zealots are just full of emotion, and their writing doesn’t have substance.
 Furthermore, you should not consider what they say because that would make you guilty by association.
 Thus, objectively looking at the Scripture examples supporting scriptural Unitarian theology is out of the question for them.
-I have talked with Trinitarians who think they are unbiased and fair-minded who won’t even consider that scriptural Unitarianism teaches only from scripture while Trinitarianism is acknowledged to require unscriptural terms like homoousion as well as philosophical concepts and logic outside of scripture.
+I have talked with Trinitarians who think they are unbiased and fair-minded, who won’t even consider that scriptural Unitarianism teaches only from scripture, while Trinitarianism is acknowledged to require unscriptural terms like homoousion as well as philosophical concepts and logic outside of scripture.

-Zachhuber actually presents some encouragement in this area as he says the old stereotypes of opponents to mainline linear acceptance of Christian thought are now being replaced with “more nuanced perceptions.”
+Zachhuber actually offers some encouragement in this area, as he says the old stereotypes of opponents to mainline, linear acceptance of Christian thought are now being replaced by “more nuanced perceptions.”

 I hope this is true.
 Zachhuber also acknowledges that these theologians are all working under the assumption that the church council decrees are correct.
 In fact, he acknowledges that these developments in the doctrines of the Trinity and other Orthodox instructions might not be shared by “anyone who was not bound by the dogmatic decisions of the Church.”